Excel substring: How to extract text from cell

 Learn how to use the Excel SUBSTRING function to extract text before or after a character and find a substring between two characters.

 With the help of string manipulation formulas, you can perform various actions in Excel.
 This article will show you how to get a part of text from a cell containing a text.
-We use built-in Excel functions and user-defined functions.
+We use formulas with built-in and user-defined functions.

 Table of contents: